 CMS will continue to calculate risk scores using diagnoses submitted in MA plans’ encounter data and fee-for-service (FFS) claims.
 Close monitoring and validation of encounter data, especially when an MA plan (Sponsor) has a large network of capitated providers, are essential for accurate capitation revenues for their enrollees.
 The expected average change in revenue for CY 2023 is 7.98% which includes 4.75% in growth rate and 3.5% in risk score trend.1

-An overriding theme in the Advance Notice is the proposed development of performance measures to assess whether Sponsors are screening their enrollees for health-related social needs such as food, housing, and transportation.
-These and other social determinant factors of health (Social Risk Factors or SRF) will be incorporated into a Health Equity Index for the Part C and D Star Ratings as a single score to measure the overall performance of a contract.2 Star Ratings are not the only areas to be influenced by health inequity/disparity measures; CMS is also exploring using HCC (Hierarchical Condition Categories) risk adjustment to encourage plans to focus on and invest in correcting deficiencies related to socioeconomic statuses of enrollees.
+CMS will integrate social determinant factors of health (Social Risk Factors or SRF) into a Health Equity Index for Part C and D Star Ratings, creating a single score to measure a contract’s overall performance.
+Star Ratings are not the only area impacted by health inequity and disparity measures.
+CMS is also considering HCC (Hierarchical Condition Categories) risk adjustment to incentivize plans to address and invest in improving deficiencies tied to enrollees’ socioeconomic status.
 Sponsors offering Dual and Fully Integrated Dual Eligible (FIDE) Special Needs Plans are already collecting indicators for disability and low-income subsidy; other social factors could be barriers to health equity and care disparities.
 CMS is soliciting comments from Sponsors before determining composites for the Index.

 Consistent with the goal of reinforcing the focus on and commitment to member satisfaction, CMS is considering adding category 1.30 (CMS Lead Marketing Misrepresentation: Allegation of inappropriate marketing) to the STAR measure specification in the future.
 The intent is to reduce complaints originating from enrollees’ confusion around misleading marketing materials and/or inadequate training of marketing personnel.8 This change would decrease STAR rating assignments for 24% of MA-PD contracts, which is a significant change.
 Sponsors’ comments are invited.9